Is a Certificate of Insurance the Same as an Insurance Policy?

 Regarding the policy itself, the insurance certificate will provide information such as the type of insurance being provided, the levels of coverage, and the effective dates and expiration dates of the policy.
 These details are all important pieces of information that allow you to ensure a worker’s compliance with your requirements and other obligations.

 Additionally, some industries or companies will have more certificate of insurance requirements, such as the request to be added to the policy in the form of an additional insured endorsement, which grants coverage to the hiring party as well as the hired.
 In these types of cases, any endorsements will also be included in the certificate.
+Adding an insurance certificate tracking service can be highly beneficial in managing these crucial details.

 Why Would Someone Request a Certificate of Insurance?